Bandwidth/bandwidth.github.io/numbers/guides/onDemandNumberSearchAndOrder.md

 | `<Password>`             | No       | Password for Basic Authentication scheme. <br> Encrypted at rest and never returned by the API <br><br> Part of the `<BasicAuthentication>` element.        |
 | `<PublicKey>`            | No       | A BASE64 encoded public key that matches the server specified in the `URL`  <br><br> Part of the `<BasicAuthentication>` element.                           |

-The Basic authentication scheme is straightforward, but the requires a little more explanation.
-Please read more on [securing HTTP Callbacks](../concepts/secureCallbacks.md)

 {% common %}

 ### Example XML to Create Subscription